CrispyArty/SaltEdgeSourTpp/README.md

-## Docs problems and inconsistencies
+## Docs inconsistencies and remarks

 ### Certificate creation and validation